veronicamayer/rock-paper-scissors/README.md

 ## Notes
 - There are no points given for draws, but it still counts as a turn.
 For example, a 5 round game with 4 draws will only have 1 point in total.
 - This page is not yet optimized for mobile devices.
-Also, it was developed on a 1440px x 735px screen.
-If your screen is significantly larger than that the page will probably not look very aligned.

 ## Deployment